aa2655-svg/ECET-230-001-Group-Project/Definitions/project-definition.md

 - Larbi  (role: coding)

 ## Problem Statement
-Able to move objects with just flick of a finger
+Able to move objects with just a flick of a finger

 ## Objectives
 - Build a functional robotic arm with 3 DOF.